JeepNL/Hosted_Blazor_WASM_Identity/README.md

  * Furthermore this template uses a SQLite Database (which is included in the repo) instead of SQLServer

 **Change log:**
- * Jun 18, 2021 - Updated to .NET 6 preview 5, except for `Microsoft.AspNetCore.Authentication.JwtBearer`, it has [a bug](https://github.com/dotnet/aspnetcore/issues/33634)
+ * Jun 18, 2021 - Updated to .NET 6 preview 5
+   * except for `Microsoft.AspNetCore.Authentication.JwtBearer`, it has [a bug](https://github.com/dotnet/aspnetcore/issues/33634)
+ * Jun 19, 2021 - Added a couple of additional IdentityUser Fields
+   * /Server/Models/[ApplicationUser.cs](https://github.com/JeepNL/Hosted_Blazor_WASM_Identity/blob/master/Hosted_Blazor_WASM_Identity/Server/Models/ApplicationUser.cs) & DB Migration

 Be sure to check out Chris Sainty's book "Blazor in Action".
 This book is an example-driven guide to building client-side web apps using C# and .NET - and now [available to buy](https://www.manning.com/books/blazor-in-action?utm_source=sainty&utm_medium=affiliate&utm_campaign=book_sainty_blazor_10_7_20&a_aid=sainty&a_bid=a0dc2c45) via the Manning Early Access Program (MEAP).